F0lak/dm_open_ref/ref/notes/angular_blur (filters).md

 Blurs the image by a certain amount in a circular formation, as if the image is spinning.
-The size of the blur can roughly be thought of in \"degrees\" worth of blur.
+The size of the blur can roughly be thought of in "degrees" worth of blur.
 As the distance from the center increases, the blur becomes more noticeable since the same amount of angular motion has to travel farther along a circle.